Raigyo/react-online-store/readme.md

 ```
 cd server //(or name choosen)

-npm run start
+npm run develop
 ```

 ## React

-Use import in React to import Strapi as comonent:
+Use import in React to import Strapi as component:

 ```
 import Strapi from 'strapi-sdk-javascript/build/main';